Work / Birda · Photo AI

 The Credibility-Testing Switcher

-• Visible confidence percentages he can evaluate and disagree with
+• Visible confidence percentages to evaluate

-• Ranked alternatives, especially for tricky pairs like warblers or gulls
+• Ranked alternatives for tricky species pairs

-• The ability to override the suggestion before logging
+• Ability to override suggestion before logging

-• Evidence the AI handles difficult, poor light, or partial-view shots
+• Evidence AI handles difficult shots

 Frustrations